evidentlyai/evidently/docs/book/input-data/column-mapping.md

 **Default**: If you don't specify the task, Evidently will use a simple strategy: if the target has a numeric type and the number of unique values > 5: task == ‘regression.’
 In all other cases, the task == ‘classification’.

 {% hint style="info" %}
-**Why map it:** In a multi-class problem, when classes are encoded as numbers, it can look like a regression problem.
+**Why map it:** Classes encoded as numbers may sometimes look like continuous targets.
 Explicitly specifying the target type ensures the right visualizations and statistical tests for the target (prediction) are selected.
 {% endhint %}